 For more severe infections, your cat may need intravenous fluids, drugs for lung and heart issues, antibiotics, or nursing care.

-If your cat fights off the heartworm infection and recovers, it is important that you continue preventative care.
+If your cat fights off the heartworm infection and recovers, it’s important that you continue preventative care.
 Cats who’ve been infected are already susceptible, and you don’t want your cat to beat the condition just to get infected all over again.

 Do you keep up with heartworm disease prevention?
 Has your cat ever fought off a heartworm infection?
 Let us know in the comments below!